julie-is-late/TensorFlow-Signal-Processing/README.md

 Before we begin batching, validation and testing data is extracted prior to the batching to ensure that it is not trained on at all.
 Because it is time series data the batching is a bit trickier.
 Although the data needs to be kept in contiguous chunks, we can still extract smaller sections of it to train on so we don’t have to train on the whole dataset at one time.
 I implemented a batching system that does a scrolling window selection of the audio for discrete time periods.
 If the offset that each window is from each other is smaller than the length of each sample, then there will be some overlap of the batches.
 Initially, I have set up up the batches in a way that means every datapoint will be used 10 times.
 After generating the batches I shuffle them out of order so that we can get a more even distribution.

+*Side note: Ideally, we would want to take cuts of the data at small enough intervals to only allow for a handful of oscillations in the data.
+This might ensure that the net would get as close as possible of an idea of the instantaneous frequency data, but actually this wont work.
+The issue is that the length of an oscillation is directly a result of pitch, so as the pitch changes the window might cut off parts which are needed to extract the data.

 ## future plans